 How to Audit Your Current Training Approach

-If you are worried that your current approach is too fluffy, conduct a quick audit of your sales floor.
+If you are worried that your current approach lacks substance, conduct a quick audit of your sales floor.
 Ask your team these three questions:

 - “What is the specific criteria for moving a prospect from ‘Lead’ to ‘Opportunity’?”
 (If you get five different answers, your system is broken).